mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 wings span from three to four meters, ending in sharp talons.
 Males and females use their talons for different purposes.
-Males use them to establish mating privileges and females to crack open hard- shelled or skinned prey for their young to eat and to ward off males when they are not ovulating.
+Males use them to establish mating privileges and females to crack open hard-shelled or skinned prey for their young to eat and to ward off males when they are not ovulating.
 Syrocs are graceful and precise flyers and are often seen in flocks of two to five, slicing their way through Syroe's